FAQ - Adoption

 These are minor and easy to treat ailments if treated promptly, but can quickly become serious if left untreated.
 Antibiotics, eye and ear drops and the like are not expensive medications and the visit can be combined with your first vet visit to register your pet.
 Please do reach out to us to see if we are able to help.

-Is there a good way to acclimate my cat or kitten to its new environment?
+Is there a good way to acclimate my cat into their new environment?

 This will typically involve putting your new family member with food, water, litter and a comfortable place to sleep in a closed off room until he or she is comfortable being out with you and is not hiding, generally at least TWO weeks.
 If you are adopting a former feral, there may be additional instructions on how to make the environment less stressful for your new pet.
 We may also recommend that you buy certain products and have them ready, such as pheromone plug-ins and dietary supplements that can have positive effects on behavior.